kexiZeroing/FE-Learning-notes/knowledge/javascript/screen-and-webcam.md

 }
 ```

+> The `CanvasRenderingContext2D.drawImage()` method of the Canvas 2D API provides different ways to draw an image onto the canvas.
+The specification permits any canvas image source, specifically, an `HTMLImageElement`, an `SVGImageElement`, an `HTMLVideoElement` or an `HTMLCanvasElement`.

 ### Creating a Recording
 Once we have our pixels dancing on our canvas, and our microphone audio stream captured, we can start to stitch these together to create an actual recording.
 Something we could upload to, say, YouTube.